krisian444/krisian444/README.md

-Hello!
-I'm Krisian and I'm an electrical engineering graduate who codes here and there.
+Hey there!
+I'm Krisian and I'm an electrical engineering graduate with an interest in computer vision, and machine learning.
-You can find the projects that I previously and currently am working on here as well as exercises and assignments from previous classes.
+You can find the projects that I previously and currently am working on here.

 <!---
 krisian444/krisian444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.